lengly/scalabel/doc/usage.md

 ## Create Project

-The interface of creating a new project is show as follows.
+The interface of creating a new project is shown as following.
 We use the video bounding box annotation as an example.

 ![alt text](https://s3-us-west-2.amazonaws.com/scalabel-public/demo/screenshots/create_project_video.png)